Frequently Asked Questions

 - DSGS providers may include additional eligibility requirements for their participants.

-- Customers must also meet the eligibility requirements specific to the incentive option in which they are enrolled.
-See the “Are there additional DSGS Participant eligibility requirements for each Incentive Option?” section for more information.
+- Customers must also meet the eligibility requirements specific to the participation option in which they are enrolled.
+See the “Are there additional DSGS Participant eligibility requirements for each Participation Option?” section for more information.

 -

-Additional participant and Virtual Power Plant (VPP) aggregation eligibility requirements apply for Incentive Options 2, 3 and 4.
+Additional participant and Virtual Power Plant (VPP) aggregation eligibility requirements apply for Participation Options 2, 3 and 4.

 Additional Option 2 Participation Requirements:

-- Participants must be enrolled in a Proxy Demand Resource (PDR) within the California Independent System Operator (CAISO) and registered to an Option 2 provider.
+- Participants must be enrolled in a Proxy Demand Resource (PDR) participating in the California Independent System Operator (CAISO) and registered to an Option 2 provider.
+DR providers must collect and retain participant information, which may be reviewed by the CEC in an audit, as described in Chapter 8, Section D.

 Additional Option 3 Participant Requirements: